byuibigdata/docker_guide_big/README.md

 ### Why Docker?

 'Docker enables developers to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere.
 Containers gives you instant application portability.'

 Containers do this by enabling developers to isolate code into a single container.
 This makes it easier to modify and update the program.
-It also lends itself, as Docker points out, for enterprises to break up big development projects among multiple smaller, Agile teams using Jenkins, an open-source CI/CD program, to automate the delivery of new software in containers.[zdnet.com](https://www.zdnet.com/article/what-is-docker-and-why-is-it-so-darn-popular/)
+It also lends itself, as Docker points out, for enterprises to break up big development projects among multiple smaller Agile teams to automate the delivery of new software in containers.[zdnet.com](https://www.zdnet.com/article/what-is-docker-and-why-is-it-so-darn-popular/)

 > Docker is to containers as GitHub is to Git